 You can get a flavor of the workshop from the Executive Summary below.
-Together with client stories, the 12 workshops became the basis for each of the chapters and Discussion Guide in the book.
+Together with client stories, the 12 workshops became the basis for Living by your Wits and Discussion Guide.

 I delivered these workshops to owners and their senior teams for over 20 years.
 For a time, I put units of The Profit Process on the internet as a “self-help” project that owners could do alone or with their teams.